Measles Shots Aren't Just For Kids: Many Adults Could Use A Booster Too

 Still wondering which advice best fits you?
 Check with your doctor.

 So far, even the hundreds of measles cases reported in the U.S. this year pale in comparison with the 1950s, when millions of people each year got measles.
-The CDC hopes to quash even today's relatively low numbers — the longer the current outbreaks continue, the greater the risk the disease will regain its foothold in the United States.
+The CDC says the longer the current outbreaks continue, the greater the risk the disease will regain its foothold in the United States.